Instructions for Theses (SP, DT)

 |April||1st September||15th September||12th November*|

 - Topics of the seminar paper are assigned / chosen individually by student.

-- Students are recommended to consult theme of their thesis with lecturer of the relevant subject.
+- Students are recommended to consult theme of their thesis with the lecturer of the relevant subject.

-- Before the student starts working on the seminar paper, the topic must be approved by the professor.
+- Before the student starts working on the seminar paper, the topic must be approved by the lecturer.

-- Each student can, obviously, ask his or her professor for a consultation.
+- Each student can, obviously, ask his or her lecturer for a consultation.

 - In the seminar paper, students should prove the ability of deeper understanding a processing of the chosen issue which exceeds the framework of the course and its basic study literature.

 - The seminar paper should be submitted via following student form.